gregg55/project2/README.md

 User Stories

+User / Sign Up Screen
-1)	Sign in:  You will need to Sign into the Card Collector Site, if you are a member
+1)	Sign in:  You will need to Sign into the Card Collector Site, if you are a current member
-2)	Log In:  If you are a new member, you can create a log-in
+2)	Log In:  If you are a new member, you can create a log-in Username and Password
+3)  EDIT Profile:  If you need to edit your existing profile (username or Password), you may change this information and then your profile will be updated with your changes
+4) DELETE Profile:  if you no longer need a Profile, then you may delete your profile (username, and password)

+Baseball Card Collector Site
-3)	Create: Select a Baseball card Player that you want for your Card Collector Site
+5)	Create: Select a Baseball card Player that you want for your Card Collector Site and then type the following
+    a)  Create: Input the Baseball player name of the card that you have
-4) Create: Input the Team that the Baseball player plays 5)Create: Input the Year of the Card for the player that you want
+    b)  Create: Input the Team that the Baseball player plays
+    b)  Create: Input the Year of the Card for the player that you want
-6) Create: Input a User ID  (use 1,2,3)
+6) Create: Input your current User ID

+pgAdmin Site
 7) Read: Cards will be placed in pgAdmin
     a) Suits table will store the Baseball Players
     b) Users Table will store the Users

+Baseball Card Collector Site  - Update or Edits
 8)	Update:  if you want to add Cards to your Card Collector Site
-9) Select EDIT and then change the Players name or team or year
+9)  EDIT:  if you want to edit the Baseball Card such as changing the Players name or team or year

+Baseball Card Collector Site  - Delete
-9)	Delete: if you want to Delete Cards from your Card Collector Site
+10)	Delete: if you want to Delete Cards from your Card Collector Site
-10) Select DELETE button and the player will remove from your Card Collection
+11) Select DELETE button and the player will remove from your Card Collection

 Wireframe - Set up Process